cenviity/100-exercises-to-learn-rust/book/src/08_futures/01_async_fn.md

 ### No default runtime

-Rust is fairly unique in its approach to asynchronous programing: there is no default runtime.
+Rust is fairly unique in its approach to asynchronous programming: there is no default runtime.
 The standard library doesn't ship with one.
 You need to bring your own!